 The Agency is focused on promoting the prudent use of antimicrobials in animals, to limit the development of resistance.
 This goal is addressed in this document:

-- Guideline for the demonstration of efficacy for veterinary medicinal products containing antimicrobial substances.
+- Draft guideline for the demonstration of efficacy for veterinary medicinal products containing antimicrobial substances

 Since early 2010, the Agency has been leading a project collecting information on the sale of veterinary antimicrobials across the EU: